maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 ### Editing form

 1. **DONE** Form validation should reject a PRT where Node x next -> Node x.
 Actually, it should validate that we have a connected DAG.
-2. Button to remove way to rename PRTs and inputs.
-3. UI to add a new PRT, so you don't have to know to edit the question text to add it.
+2. **DONE** Add back the help for editing PRT nodes.
-4. When validating the editing form, actually evaluate the Maxima code.
+3. When validating the editing form, actually evaluate the Maxima code.
-5. When validating the editing form, ensure there are no @ and $ in the fields that expect Maxima code.
+4. When validating the editing form, ensure there are no @ and $ in the fields that expect Maxima code.
-7. Ensure links from the editing form end up at the STACK docs.
+5. Ensure links from the editing form end up at the STACK docs.

 ### Testing questions